andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 | • Environment    | • Environmental sustainability                          |
 | • Society        | • Social sustainability <br>• Individual sustainability |
 | • Governance     | • Economic sustainability<br>• Technical sustainability |
-{caption: "ESG vs Karlskrona Manifesto dimesnions-While the ESG criteria can be applied to all types of organizations, the Karlskrona Manifesto is specifically targeted for software and IT companies."}
+{caption: "ESG vs Karlskrona Manifesto dimensions-While the ESG criteria can be applied to all types of organizations, the Karlskrona Manifesto is specifically targeted for software and IT companies."}

 Throughout the whole book, we base much of our discussion on the Karlskrona Manifesto’s sustainability dimensions.
 We believe these provide a thoughtful and nuanced approach to sustainability, which aligns closely with the ethical, social, and environmental responsibilities of those working in the digital field.